-[ARME 640 Analysis of Agricultural Markets (also ECON 440) Fall.
-3 credits.
-Prerequisites: ARME 411 and Fall.
-3 credits.
-Prerequisites: ARME 411 an 415 or equivalents.
-Lecs, T R 2:55-4:10.
-Not offered fall 2000.
-H. M. Kaiser.
-This course focuses on the unique features of agricultural commodity markets.
-Focus is placed on government and private institutions impacting these markets, as well as on models of price behavior including marketing margins and imperfect competition.
-Empirical tools to evaluate market characteristics will also be covered.]
-ARME 641 Commodity Futures Markets (also ECON 441) Spring, weeks 8-14 (starts Mar.
-13).
+ARME 640 Analysis of Agricultural Markets (also Economics 440) Fall, weeks 1-7 (ends Oct.
+15).
 2 credits.
 Prerequisites: ARME 411 and 415 or equivalents.
+Lecs, M W F 8:40-9:55.
+W. G. Tomek.
+This course is about agricultural product markets.
+Focus is placed on their distinguishing characteristics, criteria for evaluating performance and models of price behavior including marketing margins.
+ARME 641 Commodity Futures Markets (also Economics 441) Fall, weeks 8-14 (starts Oct.
+18).
+2 credits.
+Prerequisites: ARME 411 and 415 or equivalents.
 Recommended: ARME 640.
-Lecs, T R 12:20-2:15.
+Lecs, M W F 8:40-9:55.
 W. G. Tomek.
-This course is about markets for agricultural futures contracts.
+This course is primarily about markets for agricultural futures contracts.
 Emphasis is placed on models of price behavior on futures markets including relationships among cash and futures prices.
 These principles provide a foundation for a discussion of hedging, speculation, and public-policy issues.
 ARME 651 Environmental and Resource Economics Spring.
 4 credits.
 Limited to graduate students.
 Lecs, T R 10:10-11:25.
-L. D. Chapman.
+W. D. Schulze.
 A review of welfare economics, environmental externalities, and common property resources, and a survey of current environmental and natural resource policy.
-Techniques for measuring benefits and cost-including property value and wage hedonic approaches, travel cost models, and contingent valuationare covered.
+Techniques for measuring benefits and cost-including property value and wage hedonic approaches. travel cost models and contingent valuationare covered.
 Survey/data collection methods are described in detail.
 Explore innovative market mechanisms for resolving public good, common property, and externality problems.
 Students will be required to complete a paper describing their own formal economic analysis of a natural resource or environmental problem.
 Open to graduate students outside of economics.
 ARME 651 is a core course for the Environmental Management concentration/option.
-ARME 652 Land Economics Problems (co-listed with CEE 529) Fall or spring.
+ARME 652 Land Economics Problems (co-listed with Civil and Environmental Engineering 529) Fall or spring.
 1 or more credits.
 Limited to graduate students.
 Prerequisite: permission of instructor.
 S-U grades optional.
-W 7:30-9:25 P.M.
+W 7:30-9:25 p.m.
 D. J. Allee.
 Special work on any subject in the field of land and resource economics.
-ARME 665 Food and Nutrition Policy (also NS 685) Spring.
+ARME 665 Food and Nutrition Policy (also Nutritional Sciences 685) Spring.
 3 credits.
 Prerequisites: introductory microeconomics and intermediate statistics (i.e. through multiple regression), or permission of instructor.
 S-U grades optional.
 Lecs, M W 2:55-4:10.
 D. Sahn.
 For description, see NS 685.
-[ARME 666 Economics of Development (also ECON 466) Spring.
+ARME 666 Economics of Development (also Economics 466) Spring.
 3 credits.
 Prerequisites: ECON 313 and 314 or permission of instructor.
 S-U grades optional.
-Lecs, T R 11:40-12:55.
-Not offered spring 2001.
+Lecs, T R 11:40- 12:55.
 S. C. Kyle.
 The course is designed as an introduction to the economics of development at the graduate level.
 The course will be split into two major sections, the first dealing with the microeconomics of households in developing countries and the second covering macroeconomic strategy and performance.
 A principal goal will be to illuminate the particular features of low-income countries which are important to economic analysis and policy.
-Special attention will be given to issues facing countries with important agricultural and resource sectors.]
-ARME 667 Topics in Economic Development (also ECON 770) Spring.
+Special attention will be given to issues facing countries with important agricultural and resource sectors.
+[ARME 667 Topics in Economic Development (also Economics 770) Fall.
 3 credits.
 Prerequisite: basic firstyear courses in ECON or ARME, or instructor's permission.
 S-U grades optional.
 Lecs, T R 1:25-2:40.
+Not offered fall 1999.
 R. Kanbur.
 This course is targeted to second-year graduate students.
-Topics covered will vary from year to year but may include: poverty, inequality, intra-household allocation, structural adjustment, and debt.
-Examination will be by term paper.
-ARME 670 Economics of Consumer Demand (also PAM 608) Fall.
-3 credits.
-Prerequisites: ECON 311 or 313 and 2 semesters of calculus.
-S-U grades optional.
-Lecs, T R 8:40-9:55.
-C. K. Ranney.
-A graduate level introduction to theory and empirical research on household demand, consumption, and saving.
-Emphasis is on the use of the theory in empirical research.
-Topics include neo-classical theory of demand, duality, complete demand systems, conditional demand, demographic scaling and translating, consumption, and savings.
-As time allows, Becker and Lancaster models of demand will be introduced.
+Topics covered will vary from year to year but may include: poverty, inequality, intra-household allocation, structural adjustment, debt.
+Examination will be by term paper.]
 ARME 694 Graduate Special Topics in Agricultural, Resource, and Managerial Economics Fall or spring.
 4 credits maximum.
 S-U grades optional.
 Staff.